The Seventh Seal: Influence

 The Seventh Seal significantly helped Bergman in gaining his position as a world-class director.
 When the film won the Special Jury Prize at the 1957 Cannes Film Festival, the attention generated by it (along with the previous year's Smiles of a Summer Night) made Bergman and his stars Max von Sydow and Bibi Andersson well known to the European film community, and the critics and readers of Cahiers du Cinéma, among others, discovered him with this movie.
 Within five years of this, he had established himself as the first real auteur of Swedish cinema.
-With its images and reflections upon death and the meaning of life, The Seventh Seal had a symbolism that was "immediately apprehensible to people trained in literary culture who were just beginning to discover the 'art' of film, and it quickly became a staple of high school and college literature courses...
+With its images and reflections upon death and the meaning of life, The Seventh Seal had a symbolism according to critic James Monaco that was "immediately apprehensible to people trained in literary culture who were just beginning to discover the 'art' of film, and it quickly became a staple of high school and college literature courses...
 Unlike Hollywood 'movies,' The Seventh Seal clearly was aware of elite artistic culture and thus was readily appreciated by intellectual audiences."

 Film and television

-The representation of Death as a white-faced man who wears a dark cape and plays chess with mortals has been a popular object of parody in other films and television.
+The derivative representation of Death as a white-faced man who wears a dark cape and plays chess with mortals has been a popular object of parody in other films and television.

 Several films and comedy sketches portray Death as playing games other than or in addition to chess.
 In the final scene of the 1968 film De Düva (mock Swedish for "The Dove"), a 15-minute pastiche of Bergman's work generally and his Wild Strawberries in particular, the protagonist plays badminton against Death, and wins when the droppings of a passing dove strike Death in the eye.
 The photography imitates throughout the style of Bergman's cinematographers Sven Nykvist and Gunnar Fischer.
+The film is also parodied in Bill & Ted's Bogus Journey (1991), with the titular characters meeting Death and challenging him to several contemporary games.

 Popular music

 The film is referred to in several songs.

 The plot is recapitulated in Scott Walker's "The Seventh Seal" from his album Scott 4.

 There is a passing reference in Bruce Cockburn's song "How I Spent My Fall Vacation", from his album Humans, in which the song's narrative is bracketed by two young men watching the film in a cinema.

+An audio clip from the film, from the scene where Antonius Block first meets Death, is featured in the track "The Hawthorn Passage," from Agalloch's album The Mantle (2002).

 On Iron Maiden's album Dance of Death (2003), the title track was inspired by the final scene of The Seventh Seal where, according to guitarist Janick Gers, "these figures on the horizon start doing a little jig, which is the dance of death."